Mortgage rates are moving higher this week. For California buyers and homeowners, that leads to one question: lock now or wait?

 See current rates and get a personalized quote in minutes.
 No credit check required.

-First, loan size matters.
-In many transactions, the line between conforming and jumbo pricing can meaningfully affect the rate.
-Jumbo rates do not always move exactly with conforming rates, so a buyer in Los Angeles, Ventura, Orange County, or the Bay Area should ask for both structure and pricing clarity.
+Loan size matters.
+The line between conforming and jumbo pricing can meaningfully affect the rate.
+Jumbo rates don't always move with conforming rates, so buyers in LA, Ventura, Orange County, or the Bay Area should ask for both structure and pricing clarity.

-Second, affordability pressure is higher here than in most states.
+Affordability pressure is higher here.
 A modest rate increase may not seem dramatic on paper, but in a high-balance California loan it can materially change qualification or comfort level.

-Third, work with a properly licensed mortgage professional.
-California borrowers should expect transparent licensing, clean disclosures, and a lender or broker who can explain both pricing and timing without hand-waving.
+Work with a properly licensed mortgage professional.
+Expect transparent licensing, clean disclosures, and a lender or broker who can explain pricing and timing without hand-waving.

 - Points or lender credits